The following is to serve as a helpful guideline but please feel free to call or e-mail if you have any further questions. Our team is here to help!

 How warm do we need our sleeping bags to be?
 Will there be extra blankets available if required?

-I will be trekking at altitude, does Adventure Consultants take this into consideration?
+I will be climbing at altitude, so does Adventure Consultants take this into consideration?

-When planning our trek programmes, we seriously take into consideration the altitude and ensure that all of our itineraries allow for sufficient acclimatisation and rest days, if required.
+When planning our courses and ascent programmes, we seriously take into consideration the altitude and ensure that all of our itineraries allow for sufficient acclimatisation and rest days, if required.

 GUIDES & OTHER COURSE TEAM MEMBERS